Spanish is the second most spoken language in the world.

 However, some Spanish terms cannot even be translated literally into English or other languages, which is a challenge for students.

-Another problem some of the students at our Spanish school in Valencia might face is pronunciation.
+Another problem some of the students at our Spanish school in Spain might face is pronunciation.

 Most common Spanish pronunciation problems